iHansy/Feedback-Tracker/README.md

 2. Continue with the questions and hit next when filled in.
 3. Feel free to add a comment, but this is optional.
 4. On the review page you can go back and edit your responses or click 'Submit'.
-5. Find the feedback history by adding '/admin' to the end of the url.
-Ie: 'http://localhost:3000/#/admin'.
+5. Find the feedback history by clicking 'Admin View' on the home page.

 ## Technologies used